Jeitan/pandas/doc/source/user_guide/timeseries.rst

-    "next_monday_or_tuesday", "move Saturday to Monday and Sunday/Monday to Tuesday" "previous_friday", move Saturday and Sunday to previous Friday" "next_monday", "move Saturday and Sunday to following Monday"
+    "next_monday_or_tuesday", "move Saturday to Monday and Sunday/Monday to Tuesday" "previous_friday", move Saturday and Sunday to previous Friday" "next_monday", "move Saturday and Sunday to following Monday" "previous_workday", "move date to previous workday, even for Mon-Fri" "next_workday", "move date to next workday, even for Mon-Fri" "before_nearest_workday", "the workday before the nearest workday" "after_nearest_workday", "the workday after the nearest workday"

 An example of how holidays and holiday calendars are defined: